MilanSuk/sky_agent/README.md

 How it works?
 If you write prompt and there is no tool, the default tool called `create_new_tool` will write the code for the new tool.
 Then agent will use that new tool and so on.
 There is also tool `update_tool` which is good for fixing bugs in the tools.

 This repository is basically a manager for compiling, running, and communicating with tools.
 And calling LLMs.
-**The agent and tools do not have any sandboxing!** This repository is for learning purposes.
+The agent and tools have simple sandboxing, check `tools/sdk_sandbox_fns.txt`.
+This repository is for learning purposes.
 As mentioned, it's a low number of lines of code in a few .go files.
 It should be easy to hack on.